SPROUT: A Scalable Diffusion Foundation Model for Agricultural Vision: SPROUT

 \subsection{Dataset Construction and Curation}

-We curate a large-scale agricultural dataset of 4.3 million images, combining 2.4 million proprietary samples collected over a decade with the web-crawled data.
-Inspired by recent approaches (DINO V2, MOVIEGEN), we implement a three-stage filtration pipeline:
+We curate MCD-2.6M from an initial pool of 4.3 million agricultural images, combining long-term field acquisitions with web-collected crop imagery.
+The curation pipeline removes low-quality, redundant, and out-of-domain samples before pretraining:

+The goal of this corpus is not only scale, but also phenotypic coverage.
+Field imagery varies strongly with crop morphology, growth stage, illumination, clutter, occlusion, and viewpoint.
+We therefore retain visually and semantically diverse samples while removing images that contribute little plant-structure information.

-Visual Quality Filtering.
-We apply a series of filters to remove images with low visual fidelity, eliminating approximately 250K samples.
-This stage eliminates exposure and utilizes binary classifiers to remove samples exhibiting significant fog or blur.
+\paragraph{Visual quality filtering.} We remove approximately 250K images with low visual fidelity, including severely under- or over-exposed images and samples affected by heavy fog or blur.

-Feature-based Filtering.
-To ensure dataset diversity and informational density, we employ embedding-based techniques.
-We utilize SSCD model to compute image embeddings and remove near-duplicates based on cosine similarity.
-Furthermore, to eliminate samples with low semantic content (e.g., clear skies or uniform backgrounds), we extract patch-level features using DINOv2, and filter based on the variance of the features.
-In this stage, 1.2M images were filtered out.
+\paragraph{Feature-based filtering.} To improve diversity and information density, we compute image embeddings with an SSCD model and remove near-duplicates by cosine similarity.
+We also extract patch-level DINOv2 \cite{dinov2} features and filter images with low feature variance, such as clear skies or uniform backgrounds.
+This stage removes 1.2M images.

-Content Filtering.
-Finally, we ensure domain consistency by training a classifier to exclude non-biological artifacts (e.g., machinery, infrastructure), restricting the dataset to relevant crop features.
-335k
+\paragraph{Content filtering.} Finally, we train a classifier to exclude non-biological or out-of-domain content, such as machinery and infrastructure.
+This step removes approximately 335K images and yields the final 2.6M-image pretraining corpus.